JetBrains/Qodana/topics/qodana-clang.md

 <var name="compdb-generate" value="https://www.jetbrains.com/help/clion/compilation-database.html#compdb_generate"/>

 <note>
-%linter% is currently in the Early Access, which means it may be not reliable, work not as intended, and contain errors.
+%linter% is currently in early access, which means it may be unreliable, not work as intended, and contain errors.
-Any use of the EAP product is at your own risk.
-Your feedback is very welcome in our
+Any use of EAP products is entirely at your own risk.
+We welcome your feedback and encourage you to post it to our
-<a href="https://youtrack.jetbrains.com/newIssue?project=QD">issue tracker</a> or at
+<a href="https://youtrack.jetbrains.com/newIssue?project=QD">issue tracker</a> or email it to us at
 <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.
 </note>

 %linter% lets you inspect C and C++ projects containing [compilation databases](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
-This linter is based on the
-[Clang-Tidy](%clang-tidy%) linter and works on the AMD64 and ARM64 architectures.
+Based on the [Clang-Tidy](%clang-tidy%) linter, this linter operates on the AMD64 and ARM64 architectures.

 %linter% extends standard [Clang-Tidy](%clang-website%) inspections by supplying CLion's [additional inspections](%clion-inspections-general%) and [`MISRA`](%misra-inspections%) checks.

-%linter% is available under the Community, Ultimate, and Ultimate Plus licenses.
-However, the `Clang-Tidy` and `MISRA checks` inspections from CLion are available only under the Ultimate and Ultimate Plus licenses.
+%linter% is open to users with Community, Ultimate, and Ultimate Plus subscriptions.
+However, the additional inspections and `MISRA` checks provided by CLion are only available to Ultimate and Ultimate Plus license holders.

 ## Supported features